Household Hazardous Waste Disposal

 *Electronic waste is NOT accepted at this facility.

-If you have additional questions or need more information, please call Shirley Garcia, Environmental Coordinator for Broomfield, at 303-438-6329, email her, or contact the Boulder County Resource Conservation Division at 720-564-2220.
+If you have additional questions or need more information, please call Dave Jackson, Environmental Coordinator for Broomfield, at 303-438-6329, email him, or contact the Boulder County Resource Conservation Division at 720-564-2220.